Admission Requirements

 • Submitting complete applications to CalStateApply and DICAS by September 1

-• Statement of Purpose (CalStateApply & DICAS)
+• Personal Statement (CalStateApply & DICAS)

 • Demonstration of writing proficiency via a writing sample or a GRE analytical writing score of 4.0 or above